codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Make sure you define the following settings:

 1. **Provider type**: OIDC
-1. **Provider name**: A meaningful name to identify Codefresh as an OIDC provider.
 1. **Provider URL**: The URL of the OIDC provider's authorization server, which is the Codefresh OIDC domain, `https//oidc.codefresh.io`. <!--- You can configure one provider URL -->
 1.  **Client ID**: The URL of the Codefresh platform.
 For SaaS, `https://g.codefresh.io`.
     For on-premises, this is the URL of your Codefresh instance, for example, `https://<my.company.com>/codefresh.io`.